Skip to Calculator

 Cotton curtains hang fairly flat.
 Tightly woven cotton holds its shape and creates crisp, structured folds.
 Cotton duck and canvas work well for Roman shades, cafe curtains, and structured valances.
 Lighter cotton voile and batiste create soft, airy sheers.

-**Linen curtains** have a natural, flowing drape with soft, irregular folds.
+Linen curtains have a natural, flowing drape with soft, irregular folds.
 The slight texture catches light differently than cotton, creating a more organic, relaxed look.
-Many interior designers prefer linen for living rooms and bedrooms where a less "formal" window treatment fits the design.
-Linen curtains wrinkle — that's part of the aesthetic.
+Many interior designers prefer linen for living rooms and bedrooms where a less formal treatment suits the design.
+Linen curtains wrinkle.
+That's part of the aesthetic.
 If you want crisp, smooth curtains, linen isn't your fabric.

-For table linens, linen tablecloths have a formal elegance that cotton doesn't quite replicate.
+For table linens, a linen tablecloth has a formal elegance that cotton doesn't quite replicate.
 White linen on a dining table reads as "proper tablecloth."
 White cotton reads as "casual dining."
-Neither is better — it depends on the occasion.
+Neither is better.
+It depends on the occasion.

 Shrinkage and Pre-Washing